 You're having after-work drinks with coworkers and complaining about the director of your department.
 You've complained that he doesn't acknowledge that you're there when you see him outside of the office.
 Now you're continuing to talk about it, and how you think he should act.
-You say:
+You say this.

 He could at least say 'hi' or something.

 In this type of sentence, "could" doesn't mean "was able to" like in this sentence:

 You could see Times Square from the window of his office.